-Children often come to a stage during treatment when eating a high protein and energy diet is no longer enough to maintain good nutrition and weight.
+Some children will come to a stage during treatment when eating a high protein and energy diet is no longer enough to maintain good nutrition and weight.
 At this stage your dietitian may talk to you about including oral supplements in their diet or give you some recipes for high energy drinks.
 These nourishing fluids help increase your child's nutrition in addition to their food.
 You might have seen some of the other patients with nasogastric tubes.
 Nasogastric feeds provide extra nutrition when children are unable to eat or drink enough to maintain good nutrition over a longer period.
-Nasogastric feeding is a common part of treatment.
-It is typical for children to feel anxious about insertion, but support can be given via the discussions with children about the benefits of good nutrition and try to refrain from using a